Planning a road trip with babies, toddlers or young kids? I feel your sense of dread! Travelling with toddlers can be a

 Our must have item for a road trip with babies or toddlers is a reliable backpack style nappy bag.
-Read my ultimate guide here, to find out why I think they should be top of your essentials list!
+Read my ultimate guide here and find out why I think they should be top of your essentials list!

 - 1 A COMFORTABLE CAR SEAT